johncthomas/jtmethtools/README.md

 Methylation data tools.
+Primarily classes and functions to be built upon by other Python tools.
 Arrow based tables for efficiently storing and processing Bismark BAMs.
 Module for producing pile-up images of regions for CNNs.

+# Classes
+Explore alignments.Alignment and classes.*

 # Convert a BAM to a parquet tables
 Script: `jtm-write-alignment-data`